TuhinBar/Tic_Tac_Toe/README.md

 ![Project01](https://user-images.githubusercontent.com/85868593/180148139-d607dd82-3876-40c5-a366-f0d6f0c80ec2.png)
 ![project_01](https://user-images.githubusercontent.com/85868593/180148492-b18c7499-c3ba-4a6d-a693-3465132ce7e0.png)

 As the first project of me and [Arian](https://github.com/arian0zen) this one was very special.
 We wonder how this has been completed in this little time.
-Anyway, as you all can see it is a web based, 2 players game with multiple funcionalities.
+Anyway, as you all can see it is a web based, 2 players game with multiple functionalities.
 This game has ay interactive and colorful UI which has been appriciated by many of our users(friends).

 Key points :
 * This type of project is great strat for beginners.